mitre/blue-agave/source/bbx_setup.rst

 5. Generate Activity Sets
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In BBX, choose a location for generated Activity Set files.
+In BBX, choose a directory for generated Activity Set files using the `--activity-set-dir` (or short-form, `-a`) command line argument for `bbx.py`.
 Then start BBX.
 Several parameters can be configured in an associated YAML file, including how frequently BBX queries the Elastic database.
+Point to your config file using the `--config`/`-c` flag; a sample config is available in `config/defulat.yml`.

 BBX generates two types of files: